Dmitriusan/backup-lvm-fsa-snapshot/README.md

 # backup-lvm-fsa-snapshot
-Create snapshot of LVM volume and back it up using filesystem archiver.
+A set of scripts performing backups.
+Each script is focused on a single function and attempts to perform it well

-Snapshot volume is temporarily allocated on partition with backups.
+## Compatibility
-Old snapshots are removed (max counts of daily and weekly dumps are configurable).
-Script is intended to be executed once every day.
+All scripts require Python version >= 3.5.
+All scripts are tested on Ubuntu 16.04/18.04 but should work on all recent Debian-based distributions, and maybe also on other Linux flavours.

-## Beware!
+## Beware when doing system backups via LVM snapshot feature!
-1. **Never** point backup file destination (--backup-dest-dir) to the same partition that is being backed up. **Snapshot space will be overfilled.**
+1. **Never** point backup archive file to the same partition that is being backed up. **Snapshot space will be overfilled.**
-1. **Never** point tmp snaphot file destination (--lvm-snapshot-tmp-file-dir) to the same partition that is being backed up. **Entire filesystem will hang!!!**
+1. **Never** point tmp snaphot file destination (`--lvm-snapshot-tmp-file` argument of `lvm_snaphot.py` script) to the same partition that is being backed up. **Or entire filesystem will hang!!!**
 1. **Never reboot computer without removing snapshot volume and physical volume pointing to loop device**.
 On next boot, temporary loop device will not be available, and entire LVM volume group will be marked as unreachable/unmountable, so operating system will fail to boot.
-The latter said does not rely to snapshot volumes allocated on spare space of LVM partition.
+The latter said does not rely to snapshot volumes allocated on a spare space of LVM partition.
 1. If you did not follow advice 2. and rebooted while performing backup, you can fix everything by booting from live cd and running